btroncone/learn-rxjs/operators/creation/frompromise.md

 ###### TL;DR: Create an observable from a promise, emitting the result

-The **fromPromise** operator takes a promise and convert it to an observable, allow us to emit the promise’s result.
+The **fromPromise** operator converts a promise to a proper observable, emitting the result.
+Although a variety of operators can handle promises directly, it can be useful to continue an operator chain from an inner promise, or take advantage of cancellation not available to promises.

-“The advantage that you get when you intermix Promises with Observable sequences is that unlike the ES6 Promise standard, you get cancellation semantics which means you can disregard values if you no longer are interested.”
+> :bulb: Tip: Most operators that can handle inner observables can also accept promises without wrapping!

 ### Examples